 First, it is to build the shapes with real LEGO bricks.
 Then lay the bricks from one shape on top of the other to see which is bigger.

-2. Build a shape of certain area with LEGO bricks
+2. Build a shape of a certain area with LEGO bricks

-It starts again from simple regular shapes, then gets hards with irregular shape.
-This game reinforces kids understanding of the area concept from a different angle.
+It starts again from simple regular shapes, then gets hard with irregular shapes.
+This game reinforces kids’ understanding of the area concept from a different angle.

 For younger children, you can ask them to count out the number of the 1×1 units in each shape, then decide how many 1×1 units they need for the new shape.
 They can then pick the right LEGO bricks to build a shape to meet the criteria.

-3. Compare two shapes and pick the one with longer perimeter:
+3. Compare two shapes and pick the one with a longer perimeter:

-As with area games, this game also starts with simple regular shapes that is easy to build with regular LEGO bricks.
+As with area games, this game also starts with simple regular shapes that are easy to build with regular LEGO bricks.

-Different from area, perimeter is not as straight forward as area when comparing between two shapes, as it is not proportional to the area.
+Different from the area, the perimeter is not as straightforward when comparing between two shapes, as it is not proportional to the area.
 For example, a 2×1 LEGO brick has a perimeter of 6, while a 2×2 LEGO brick’s perimeter is 8.

-Kids are given a shape and then asked to build a shape of certain size with a perimeter in relate to the given shape, for example, 4 times longer perimeter of the given shape, or one third of the perimeter of the given shape.
+Kids are given a shape and then asked to build a shape of a certain size with a perimeter in relation to the given shape, for example, 4 times longer perimeter of the given shape, or one-third of the perimeter of the given shape.

-Similar to last challenge game, kids may be confused between area and perimeter at first, as perimeter size is not visually intuitive as area size.
-This is a good time to re-explain the difference between area and perimeter and help kids build the intuitive sense of each concept.
+Similar to the last challenge game, kids may be confused between area and perimeter at first, as perimeter size is not visually intuitive as area size.
+This is a good time to re-explain the difference between area and perimeter and help kids build an intuitive sense of each concept.